Root Canal Therapy

 Until you’ve received your permanent crown, avoid chewing on the affected side of your mouth, and don’t eat sticky or crunchy foods at all.
 Manage discomfort in the tooth by taking pain medication as directed.
 Swelling can be reduced with the application of a cold compress to the affected cheek in 10-minute intervals.

-Questions?
+Have Questions?
 Get In Touch Today!

 Dr. Hendricksen is your dentist in Goode VA performing excellent restorative services, including root canal therapy and more.
 If you’ve got questions regarding an upcoming root canal treatment, or if you’d like to schedule an appointment for general, restorative or cosmetic care, please contact us today.